NVIDIA Jetson AGX Orin, Isaac Sim AI Updates Bring Omniverse Closer to the Embedded Edge - Embedded Computing Design

 Introducing Orin: Another Step in Shrinking the AI Development Lifecycle

 NVIDIA’s stronger emphasis on the integration of application frameworks and OS SDKs isn’t new, but shouldn’t go unnoticed as it represents another step in the AI systems engineering lifecycle and reducing time to market for autonomous machines.
-For example, the aforementioned inclusion of ROS in the Isaac environment has resulted in Isaac Nova Orin, a compute and sensor reference platform that leverages ROS-based GEneral Matrix (GEM) packages for computer vision and image processing in AMR navigation stacks.
+For example, the aforementioned blending of ROS and the Isaac environment has led to innovations like Isaac Nova Orin, a compute and sensor reference platform that leverages ROS-based GEMs, which are packages for computer vision and image processing in AMR perception stacks.

 The inputs required for these functions, as defined by the Nova Orin reference platform, utilize a sensor suite of up to six cameras, three lidars, and eight ultrasonic sensors.
 Of course these can be simulated and Nova Orin includes tools that allow developers to test their designs in the NVIDIA Omniverse, which uncoincidentally pair nicely with the features of the Omniverse Replicator.
-However, according to the company, prototyping this reference platform in the real word requires some 550 TOPs of computational horsepower.
+However, according to the company, prototyping this reference platform in the real word requires some 550 TOPS of computational horsepower.

 The drive to reduce AI development time from what has been months or years down to weeks or days has resulted in an evolution of the NVIDIA software suite that now addresses everything from data capture to actuation.
 And the evolution of this software suite warrants yet another iteration of high-performance, power-conscious edge AI computing hardware that was announced yesterday at the company’s bi-annual GTC event: the NVIDIA Jetson AGX Orin developer kit and SoMs.

 The Jetson AGX Orin Developer Kit delivers what you’d expect from a new NVIDIA hardware platform – more performance, equivalent power, and a reasonable price point for developers looking to implement streamlined AI models on an edge inferencing target.
-The developer kit, available now for $1,999, delivers up to 275 TOPs of INT8 sparse computing performance at a configurable power consumption of 15 to 50 W on the strength of the following compute subsystem:
+The developer kit, available now for $1,999, delivers up to 275 TOPS of INT8 sparse computing performance at a configurable power consumption of 15 to 60 W on the strength of the following compute subsystem:

 - Ampere GPU with 2048 CUDA cores and 64 Tensor cores